Free Salzburg Walking Tour:

 6. Stone Alley (Steingasse):

-About Steingasse: In the Middle Ages, the riverside Steingasse connected Salzburg to important trade routes which turned the town major salt hub for local mines.
-The road connected the city to both the Lime Road that followed the Danube River as well as the Amber Road which was the main route over the Alps to Venice, Italy and on to Rome.
-Walking down the fortified Stone Road is kind of like walking inside a wall as it is wedged between the River on the South side and the cliff of Kapuzinerberg Hill to the North.
+About Steingasse: The naturally protected Stone Alley (Steingasse) connected Salzburg to important trade routes securing it as a major salt hub for local mines.
+Steingasse helped salt from come into town safely and was a popular route to cross the Alps in the South on the way to Italy.
+Walking down the fortified Stone Road is kind of like you’re walking inside a wall as it is wedged between the River and the cliff of Kapuzinerberg Hill.
 It truly feels like you are stepping back in time as you stroll down the compact pedestrian street which is no wider than an alleyway.

-The most notable person to live here was Joseph Mohr in who lived in house #9 where he wrote the lyrics to the Christmas song ‘Silent Night’.
-Across the street from Mohr’s house, you’ll notice a large chunk has missing from the corner of another house.
-Local folklore says that this gash happened when a drunken American solider tried to drive his tank down the narrow street on his way to a brothel in WWI and got stuck.
-The Stone Road was home to many of Salzburg’s craftsmen including the Geigenmacher House at #25 which where Mozart’s first violin was made.
+The most notable person to live on Steingasse was Joseph Mohr in who lived in house #9 where he wrote the lyrics to the Christmas song ‘Silent Night’.
+Across the street from Mohr’s house, you’ll notice a large chunk is missing from the corner of another house.
+Local folklore says that this gash from the stone happened when a drunken American solider tried to drive his tank down the narrow street on his way to a brothel in WWII and got stuck.
+Through Medieval times, the Stone Road was home to many of Salzburg’s craftsmen including the Geigenmacher House at #25 which where Mozart’s first violin was made.

 7. Mozart Footbridge (Mozartsteg):

 About The Mozart Footbridge: This pedestrian foot bridge named after Salzburg’s most famous resident, Mozart, opened in 1903.
-In the Sound of Music, the Mozart Footbridge (Mozartsteg) is the scene where Maria and the kids skip across while pointing during the song ‘Do Re Mi’.
-Along the grassy riverbank, the childern also skip along during the song “My Favorite Things”.
-For this Sound of Music walking tour there is no real need to cross all the way over Mozart Bridge as there is much more still to see on the South side of the River, but feel free to do a few skips before moving on.
-If you do feel adventurous, the historic Steingasse & Kapuzinerberg Monastery, which are featured in our Old Town Salzburg Walking Tour, are only a short walk across the river.
+In the movie The Sound of Music, the Mozart Footbridge (Mozartsteg) is home to the scene where Maria and the kids skip across while pointing during the song ‘Do Re Mi’.
+Along the bridge’s grassy riverbank, the children also skip along during the song “My Favorite Things”.
+To learn more about the nearby film sight see our Sound Of Music Movie Tour.

 8. Mozart Square (Mozartplatz):